xscriptordev/vscode/themes/xscriptor-themes/README.md

 ---

-## Featured Theme: Xscriptor Theme
+## Featured Theme: X

-**Xscriptor Theme** is the flagship theme of this collection, offering the perfect balance of warmth and darkness for extended coding sessions.
+**X** is the flagship theme of this collection, offering the perfect balance of warmth and darkness for extended coding sessions.
 With its ultra-dark background and carefully selected warm accent colors, it provides exceptional readability while maintaining visual appeal.

 ---